Alioth4J/blog/content/post/springmvc2netty/springmvc2netty.md

 });
 ```

+### Strategy Pattern
 There are three primitives in Corneast: register, reduce and query.
 Correspondingly, I need three handlers.

 Here I choose Strategy Pattern to implement the logic.
 The `RequestRouteHandler` holds all the strategies and choose corresponding one to handle the request.

 A trick to get all the strategies is using injection of the Spring container.
 The key of the injected `Map` is the bean name and the value is the concrete strategy.

 We should make sure the bean name and the request type are the same.